Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Results

 \subsection{Inverse uncertainty quantification}

 Inverse uncertainty quantification, using Bayesian calibration of the polynomial force coefficients and the model uncertainty term, was conducted for three layers of the arterial tissue.
 Figure \ref{fig:intima-posteriors} illustrate PDFs of model parameters during the Bayesian calibration process.
 PDFs from earlier calibration steps are nearly flat, close to a prior uniform distribution, referring to flat marginal likelihoods of the model parameters, which means that there is a big number of maximum likelihood estimates of parameters.
 In later iterations, we see a reduction in uncertainty and posterior PDFs that turn into narrow probability distributions, far from the prior, signifying model identifiability.
 Finally, a convergence of marginal posterior distributions of the parameters to the targeted distributions becomes apparent for three layers after 80 iterations of Bayesian calibration.
-The calibration process on the plots is presented via the sequential colour scheme, where initial PDFs are shown by light yellow colours, which are monotonically getting darker throughout the calibration process and finally converging to targeted posterior distributions presented with the dark blue colour.
+The calibration process on the plots is presented via the sequential colour scheme, where initial PDFs are shown by light yellow colours, which are monotonically getting darker throughout the calibration process and finally converge to targeted posterior distributions presented with the dark blue colour.

 Table \ref{tab:iuq_statistics} shows the statistics of the converged posterior distributions of 6 attractive force coefficients and the variance of the model inadequacy term after 80 iterations for three layers of the tissue.
 More specifically, the mean and standard deviation of the resulted probability distributions.
-Besides, the potential scale reduction factors (PSRF) were calculated, which can be considered as a convergence diagnostic.
-PSRF values were very close to $1$ for each layer and calibration parameter, which indicates that associated chains are likely to have converged to the targeted posterior distributions \cite{Brooks1998GeneralSimulations}.
-Thus, running simulation any longer was considered unnecessary.
+Besides, the potential scale reduction factors (PSRF) were calculated, which can be considered as a convergence diagnostic \cite{Roy2020}.
+PSRF values were very close to $1$ for each layer and calibration parameter, indicating that associated chains likely converged to the targeted posterior distributions \cite{Jones2022}.
+Thus, running simulations any longer was considered unnecessary.